stanley-gu/qual/proposal.md

 120V for 1.5 hours.
 After the transfer of proteins, antibodies against ENPP1, CD73, TNAP, and actin (baseline) will be used for quantification.

+RNA will be isolated from VSMCs through the use of the RNeasy kit (Qiagen), and complimentary DNA for each of the three enzymes, along with 18S RNA as a qPCR normalizer.
+Expression levels will be calculated by comparing the cycling threshold compared with the normalizer (PCR Detection System, BioRad).

 ##### Expected Results and Proposed Alternatives